-News articles should be sent by email to email@example.com.
+News articles should be sent by email to Dr Karen Evans-Reeves (K.A.Evans-Reeves@bath.ac.uk).
 Submissions from, or concerning, developing countries are particularly welcome.
 We encourage the inclusion of appropriate, high-quality illustrations to accompany news articles.

 NB.
-If you don’t own the copyright to the illustrations(s), please provide full details of their origination.
+If you don’t own the copyright to the image(s), please ensure you obtain written permission for publication from the copyright owner and provide full details of the source for the appropriate credit.

 Ad Watch is a section of the journal where tobacco advertising and promotional techniques, campaigns, and strategies are profiled and analysed.
 The text of these articles may be brief (letting the pictures “speak for themselves”) or may be more in-depth.

 Articles appearing in this section review, analyse and comment on tobacco industry activities and strategies.